-Remediation rates in community college continue to fall.
-Approximately 43.4% (n = 18,155) of graduates from the high school graduating class of 2018 that enrolled at an Illinois community college (n = 41,840) took at least one remedial course of any subject.
-This rate follows the downward trend in rates from the classes of 2017 (44.2%, n = 17,405), 2016 (45.7%, n = 19,506), 2015 (46.8%, n = 19,388), and 2014 (49.4%, n = 20,894).
+Remediation rates in community colleges continue to fall.
+Approximately 43.4% (n = 18,155) of graduates from the Class of 2018 who enrolled at an Illinois community college (n = 41,840) took at least one remedial course of any subject.
+This rate follows the downward trend in rates from the Classes of 2017 (44.2%, n = 17,405), 2016 (45.7%, n = 19,506), 2015 (46.8%, n = 19,388), and 2014 (49.4%, n = 20,894).

 In contrast to the decline in remedial math enrollment, remedial English enrollment (reflected on the Illinois Report Card as remedial communications) remains stagnant.
-Approximately 20.7% (n ≈ 8,661*) of community college enrollees from the class of 2018 took a remedial communications course.
-This rate is approximately the same as rates for the classes of 2017 and 2016, and only a one-percentage-point improvement from the class of 2014.
+Approximately 20.7% (n ≈ 8,661*) of community college enrollees from the Class of 2018 took a remedial communications course.
+This rate is approximately the same as rates for the Classes of 2017 and 2016 and only a one-percentage-point improvement from the Class of 2014.

-Unlike the stagnation evident in last year’s report, the overall four-year graduation rate rose to 88% for the high school graduating class of 2020—the highest rate in the past five years.
-It represents an increase of two percentage points over the classes of 2019 (86%) and 2018 (86%).
-The pattern extends to racial/ethnic subgroups, with Black (77% to 80%) and Hispanic (82% to 86%) groups showing three- and four-percentage-point increases, respectively, from 2019 to 2020; these increases compare with a one-percentage-point rise among White students.
-We celebrate this narrowing of gaps across student groups, and hope to see corresponding improvements further down the educational pipeline as well.
+Unlike the stagnation evident in last year’s report, the overall four-year graduation rate rose to 88% for the Class of 2020—the highest rate in the past five years.
+It represents an increase of two percentage points over the Classes of 2019 (86%) and 2018 (86%).
+The pattern extends to racial/ethnic subgroups, with Black (77% to 80%) and Hispanic (82% to 86%) groups showing three- and four-percentage-point increases, respectively, from 2019 to 2020; these increases compared with a one-percentage-point rise among White students.
+We celebrate this narrowing of gaps across student groups and hope to see corresponding improvements further down the educational pipeline as well.

 Data Source: Illinois Report Card